MESKONE0722/hydra-pool/README.md

    accounting and payout schemes.
 6. Open source with GPlv3.
 Feel free to extend and/or make changes.

-## Limitation

-Currently we limit 20 users, but this limit will be removed in the future.
-This limit is in place to allow all older hardware that has a limit on the size of the coinbase.

 <a id="run"></a>
 # Running Your Own Hydrapool Instance